AnthonissenBert/Notes/SlingshotDnD/Quests/Spectral Ruins.md

 available loot:
 - hides and other parts if they roll high enough on survival
 - a precious gem in the stone the alpha sat on if they roll high enough investigation
-- a connection to [[Cybele]] if they roll high enough charisma checks
+- a connection to [[Hircine]] if they roll high enough charisma checks

 in short: